rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 of the signal groups with special control bits from signal group(s) in another intersection.

-This can be achieved with the following the following status modes:
+This can be achieved with the following status modes:
 - “Front edge of green wave”, which is normally sent when conflicting signal group in downstream traffic lights turns yellow
 - “Rear edge of green wave”, which is normally sent when demand for